-Foreign currency transactions are translated into the subsidiaries' functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at financial year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the Consolidated Statement of Operations and Comprehensive Loss.
+Foreign currency translated into the subsidiaries' functional currency using the exchange rates prevailing at the dates of the translations.
+Foreign exchange gains and losses resulting from the settlement of such translations and from the translation at financial year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the Consolidated Statement of Operations and Comprehensive Loss.